polazarus/oclock/README.markdown

     $ make doc
 Then, open `doc/index.html` with your favorite browser.

-Two examples are also provided in `examples`:
+Two examples are also provided in the `examples` directory:

-*   _getcputime_ gets the CPU-time consumed by a process given by its PID.
+*   `getcputime` gets the CPU-time consumed by a process given by its PID.
-*   _realtime_ gets the real time since the Epoch, and evaluates the clock precision.
+*   `realtime` gets the real time since the Epoch, and evaluates the clock precision inside Ocaml.

 License
 =======
-Copyright (c) 2010, Mickaël Delahaye <mickael.delahaye@gmail.com>
+Copyright (c) 2011, Mickaël Delahaye <mickael.delahaye@gmail.com>

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice